 Already, their work is making an impact in their classrooms, in CSUWP, and even in the broader profession through presentations at the 2017 National Writing Project annual meeting and the 2018 National Council of Teachers of English conference.
 In the fall, English Journal will also publish an article called “Finding a Way to Stay: Making a Path for Sustainable Teaching,” written by IST educators Kelly Burns, Emily Richards Moyer, Cindy O’Donnell-Allen, and Molly Robbins.

-The IST community will continue to grow this summer with a new set of recruits, and a research team from the 2017-18 IST that includes Rob Borger, Jack Martin, Cindy Trevizo, and Jason Tyler, who will continue digging into the theory of sustainable teaching.
+The IST community will continue to grow this summer with a new set of recruits, and a research team from the 2017-18 IST that includes Rob Borger, Jack Martin, and Cindy Trevizo, who will continue digging into the theory of sustainable teaching.

 The most important changes, however, have happened in the IST teachers themselves.
 Supported by their colleagues in the IST community, they have learned to recognize and nurture their humanity within their identity as teachers.
 For once, they have learned that perhaps the only way to stay in teaching for a lifetime is to let themselves “just be.”